 What’s the Difference Between Open Source and Open Data?

 Open source and open data are not quite the same, but they both offer ways to create new and better services based on published data.
-For example, information made available for public use that increases transparency of government agencies and private entities is one improvement upon current systems.
+For example, financial information made available for public use that increases transparency of government agencies and private entities is one improvement upon current systems.

-Open source software, as opposed to open data, is software that is to be distributed freely, without discrimination, and which produces source code, which is the building block developers use for creating apps, APIs and websites.
+Open-source software, as opposed to open data, is software that is to be distributed freely, without discrimination, and which produces source code, which is the building block developers use for creating apps, APIs, and websites.

 Is Using Open Data Secure?

 The sharing of personal data is not something to be taken lightly.
-The good news is many open banking APIs provide a highly secure way to transfer data by enabling applications to share data without sharing account credentials.
-Historically, consumers have provided their login ID and password (credentials) to data aggregators, which enabled data aggregators to access the financial institution website and retrieve the consumers’ data, in a process known as screen scraping.
+The good news is many open banking APIs provide a highly secure way to transfer data by enabling applications to share consumer-permissioned data without sharing account credentials.
+Historically, consumers have provided their login ID and password (credentials) to data aggregators, which enabled data aggregators to access the financial institution’s website and retrieve the consumers’ data, in a process known as screen scraping.
 This process of collecting screen display data has been a common technique since the 1980s.

 The Future of Open Finance